tradingeconomics/tradingeconomics/Documentation/source/index.html.md

 The Trading Economics API streaming endpoint can be used to receive live calendar releases and market data utilizing a persistent web socket connection.
 Streaming data from the API consists of making an Authorization request and leaving the socket open to continually receive data.
 You can authorize using your API client credentials (key/secret).
 Then you will be able to subscribe to 1 or more of our streaming channels.

-**Streaming Endpoint**
-`ws://stream.tradingeconomics.com/`

-**Connecting to Stream**
-Our data is Streamed using <a target = '_blank' href="https://en.wikipedia.org/wiki/WebSocket">websocket protocol</a>.
-Meaning you can use programming language of your choice, as long as it supports websockets.

-**Opening the connection:**
-Only Authorized users may establish a persistent real time connection with Trading Economics API Stream.
-In order to do so, you have to start a handshaking process.
-On the handshake, you have to use client key/secret in order to Authorize.
-These credentials must be added to the connection query:

-**Client key/secret**
-`ws://stream.tradingeconomics.com/?client=YOUR_CLIENT_KEY:YOUR_CLIENT_SECRET`

-**Subscribe to a Channel**
-After establishing the connection, you are able to subscribe to one or more topics.
-In order to subscribe to a channel, you must send a message to the stream server passing the topic name as the argument.
-Our streaming service provides live data on Economic Data, Markets and Commodities.

-**Subscribe to Calendar Events:**
-`'{"topic": "subscribe", "to": "calendar"}'`

 **Response fields for the calendar subscription:**